Please download the Stockholm official guide and find some additional information below.

 City of Science

 Stockholm is one of the most knowledge-intensive and innovative regions in the world and home to two of Europe’s most important technology and life sciences communities.
-Prestigious universities like KTH Royal Institute of Technology and Karolinska Institutet (where the Nobel Assembly awards the Nobel Prize in Physiology or Medicine) attract students from all over the world.
-Read more about the Nobel Prize here and visit the Nobel Prize Museum
+Prestigious universities like the Royal Institute of Technology (KTH) and Karolinska Institutet attract students from all over the world.
+Moreover the Nobel Prizes are awarded in Stockholm every year in December.
+Read more here and visit the Nobel Prize Museum

 Modern Swedish cuisine, with its fusion of native recipes and global influences, has gained international acclaim and Swedish chefs have won many prestigious prizes in international competitions.
 Join in the spirit of the Nobel Prize and enjoy a dinner at City Hall, the venue for the Nobel banquet.